eXascaleInfolab/clubmark/README.md

     Xm  - time in minutes
     Xh  - time in hours
 ```

+> _REPRODUCIBILITY NOTICE_: Use seed to reproduce the evaluations, but be aware that:
+- the seed is not applicable for the shuffling (reordering of the network nodes and links, which is truly random) and
+- not all clustering algorithms might support the seed.
+So, in case of shuffling, the original shuffles should be provided to reproduce exactly the same results (for either deterministic algorithms or algorithms that have the input seed).

 ### Synthetic networks generation, clustering algorithms execution and evaluation